DyfanJones/connectR/README.md

 Installation
 ------------

-You can install the current development version from BitBucket:
+You can install the current development version from github:

     devtools::install_github("DyfanJones/connectR")

 You must also install drivers to provide connectivity to the databases you are wanting to connect to.
-For Teradata, you need to double check that you have 64 bit odbc drivers, if not this will restrict what version of R you can use.
+To connect to databases, you need to double check that you have 64 bit odbc drivers, if not this will restrict what version of R you can use.

 Connecting to Databases
 -----------------------